 9. Practice what you learn

 The art of practice will help you to learn more.
-The Psalmist warmly encourages believers to do this: “I understand more than the aged, Because I have observed Your precepts” (Psalm 119:100).
+The Psalmist warmly encourages believers to do this: “I understand more than the aged, Because I have observed Your precepts” (Ps 119:100).